-Initially forest classification map creation as the Bench Mark Map of REDD+ monitoring using the high resolution optical satellite images (ALOS PRISM and AVNIR2) with ground truth survey for RS by systematic sampling method will be conducted in 2 pilot provinces: Gaza and Tete in addition to inventory for on the ground monitoring in 20 Districts (2 districts in each of 10 Provinces) (Table30).
+Initially forest classification map creation as the Bench Mark Map of REDD+ monitoring using the high resolution optical satellite images (2.5m, ALOS PRISM and AVNIR2) with ground truth survey for RS by systematic sampling method will be conducted in 2 pilot provinces: Gaza and Cabo Delgado in addition to inventory for on the ground monitoring in 20 Districts (2 districts in each of 10 Provinces) (Table 28).
 These provinces and districts are selected by the provincial officers of DNTF based on their perspectives on the impacts of pressures on forests.
-It also is important to cover forest classification types and forest stand age variation to be considered.
-The carbon stock, emission and removal values will be estimated using equations developed for RL analysis (Component 3 (Step 2)).
-The ground truth survey data collected in systematic sampling plots to be set both ways of permanent sampling plots and temporary sampling plots for Bench Mark Map will be used for RS of PALSAR for REDD+ monitoring as well as for NFI.A compatible ground survey guideline including frequency and analyzing methods should be prepared by in accordance with international protocols such as decisions of UNFCCC under negotiation in SBSTA and IPCC guidelines as well as in referring to GOFC-GOLD guidelines.
-On the ground, participatory monitoring methods in the communities under the districts also shall be a subject of consideration.
+It also is important to consider forest classification types and forest stand age variation.
+The carbon stock, emission and removal values will be estimated using equations developed for RL analysis (Component 3 (Step 2)).The ground truth survey data collected in systematic sampling plots to be set both ways of permanent sampling plots and temporary sampling plots for Bench Mark Map will be used for RS of PALSAR for REDD+ monitoring as well as for NFI.A compatible ground survey guideline including frequency and analyzing methods should be prepared by in accordance with international protocols such as decisions of UNFCCC under negotiation in SBSTA and IPCC guidelines as well as in referring to GOFC-GOLD guidelines.
+On the ground, participatory monitoring methods in the communities under the districts also shall be a subject of consideration by piloting in the 20 Districts (Table 28).